SaraMasoumii/Efficient-N-Queens-GA/README.md

 ### **N-Queens Genetic Algorithm**
-An implementation of the N-Queens problem using a Genetic Algorithm (GA) to find valid solutions 8*8 board size.
+An implementation of the N-Queens problem using a Genetic Algorithm (GA) to find valid solutions for different board sizes.

 ---